 It’s tempting to touch your face, especially when you’re upset or thinking, but if your skin is already oily, the last thing you want to do is transfer more oil, not to mention dirt and bacteria, from your hands to your face.
 Touching your face on a regular basis might clog your pores and lead to acne.
 When cleaning or applying sunscreen, moisturizer, or makeup, only use clean hands to contact your face.

-When you eat sugar and refined carbs, such as white bread, sweet drinks, and junk food, your blood sugar levels rise, and your pancreas releases insulin to bring things back to normal.
-The synthesis of insulin-like growth factor (IGF-1) is increased, which might increase oil production and acne severity.
+When you eat sugar and refined carbs, such as white bread, sweet drinks, and junk food, your blood sugar levels rise, and your pancreas tries to bring things back to normal.
+This increase in sugar levels might increase oil production and acne severity.
 Replace sugar and refined carbohydrates in your diet with high-fiber, unprocessed foods such whole grains, nuts, legumes, vegetables, and many fruits, which have a low GI (meaning they don’t increase blood sugar) (strawberries, peaches, mangoes).

 Blotting papers, which are specially designed absorbent papers that remove oil from the skin, are made by a variety of companies.
 Blotting papers won’t reduce sebum production, but they can be used to remove excess oil from the face throughout the day to make it look less shiny.
 A person could also use medicated cotton pads containing common cleansing chemicals like salicylic acid or glycolic acid.
 These may aid in the removal of excess oil while also cleansing the pores and skin throughout the day.